University of North Carolina at Pembroke: Rankings

-The 2024 edition of U.S. News & World Report ranks the University #45 in Regional Universities South and #19 in Top Public Schools.
+The 2025 edition of U.S. News & World Report ranks the university #33 in Regional Universities South and #15 in Top Public Schools.
 It was also ranked #16 in Best Colleges for Veterans and #10 in Best Undergraduate Teaching.

 Students and faculty

-UNCP offers small class sizes; the student-to-faculty ratio is 18:1, and classes average 20 students.
-In addition, classes are taught exclusively by professors, instructors, or other faculty.
-There are no classes on campus taught by graduate assistants.
-The school has an enrollment of 8,319 students; of these, 6,318 students are undergraduate, and 2,001 are graduate students.
+UNCP offers small class sizes; the student-to-faculty ratio is 14:1, and classes average 20 students.
+In addition, classes are taught exclusively by professors, instructors, or other faculty; there are no classes on campus taught by graduate assistants.
+The school has an enrollment of 8,319 students including 6,318 undergraduate and 2,001 graduate students.
 The fall 2021 enrollment was the fourth consecutive year of record enrollment growth.